Murshid69/bnb-chain.github.io/README.md

 # Welcome to BNB Chain Knowledge Base

-This is the BNB Chain Knowledge Base documentation for the BNB Chain developers.
-It is based on the Mkdocs Material theme.
+This is the BNB Chain Knowledge Base documentation for the BNB Chain.

-## Prerequisite
+##

 * `pip install mkdocs-material` - install mkdocs-material.
 * `pip install mkdocs-video` - install mkdocs-video.